Skip to main content

 The useful life of a wind turbine is around 25 years, although it can usually be extended to 30 years if the investment in maintenance is adequate.
 Most of its components are recyclable, although the challenge lies in recycling the wind blades efficiently.
 The materials from which they are made are mostly composites, such as fibreglass, carbon fibre or various resins, so separating them for recycling is particularly difficult and expensive.

 Initially, and in keeping with the maxim of the circular economy, most of the wind turbine blades are being reused.
 This is part of the repowering strategy, as wind turbines are becoming increasingly more efficient and more powerful, so the old ones can be reassembled in other wind farms or in other countries.
 In addition, there are also initiatives that convert these blades into architectural or structural elements such as bridges or bicycle racks.
-However, it should be borne in mind that, according to WindEurope figures, this repowering will mean that from 2030 onwards up to 5,700 wind turbines will be dismantled in Europe per year, and given the speed at which wind energy is growing, it is necessary to opt for other alternatives as the volume of retired blades will increase rapidly.
+However, it should be borne in mind that, according to WindEurope figures, this repowering means that in the next 2 to 3 years around 14,000 blades could be dismantled in Europe.
+Given the speed at which wind energy is growing, it is necessary to opt for other alternatives by 2030 as the volume of retired blades will increase rapidly.

 Types of wind blade recycling

 Although it is important to note that wind blades are inert, so they do not generate toxic emissions and their composition makes them absolutely safe for landfills, this is a significant waste of resources that moves away from the criteria of sustainability and circularity that prevail in the wind sector.
-Associations such as the European WindEurope are therefore calling for a Europe-wide landfill ban on wind turbine blades from 2025 onwards.
+Associations such as the European WindEurope are therefore calling for years now for a Europe-wide landfill ban on wind turbine blades.
 This would mean that the wind industry would commit to 100 % recycling or recovery of out-of-service blades.

 For this reason, different projects and initiatives are being developed to promote blade recycling through different technologies.
 There are currently three main types of recycling applicable to wind blade components: